Bouman/react-repo-base/README.md

+## Addition features on template of Wild Code School

+- Import Automatic
+- Menu Automatic
+- Automatic router v6 (You need just create file in good folder) :
+    - pages/Home : For all pages accessible when not logged in.
+    - pages/Protected : For all pages accessible connected
+    - pages/Admin : For all pages accessible connected and admin user
+- Authentification + JWT + Cookies

 ## Concept

 This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.